bicrick/personal-website/README.md

 - My academic pursuit of an MS in Artificial Intelligence at The University of Texas at Austin
 - Course projects and academic work through my MSAI repository

+You can visit the live website here: https://bicrick.github.io/personal-website/

 ## Features

 - Clean, modern UI with responsive design